JetBrains/kotlin-mobile-docs/topics/setup.md

    If you also want to write iOS-specific code and run an iOS application on a simulated or real device, use a Mac with a macOS.
 2. Install [Android Studio](https://developer.android.com/studio) – version 4.1 (RC 1 or higher).
-    You can also use version 4.0 but the KMM plugin for this version has some limitations such as limited configuration options in the [KMM Application Wizard](create-first-app.md) and lack of the KMM Shared Module Wizard that is helpful for [integrating KMM in an existing application](integrate-in-existing-app.md).
+    You can also use version 4.0, but the KMM plugin for this version has some limitations.
+For example, it has fewer configuration options in the [KMM Application Wizard](create-first-app.md) and is missing the KMM Shared Module Wizard, which is helpful for [integrating KMM in an existing application](integrate-in-existing-app.md).
     You will use Android Studio for creating your multiplatform applications and running them on simulated or hardware devices.
 3. If you need to write iOS-specific code and run an iOS application, install [Xcode](https://apps.apple.com/us/app/xcode/id497799835)
     –  version 11.3 or higher.